MMACS11DC1-2025/class-exercises-JaydenWong754/4.4/PROJECT.md

 - [ yes]ncludes meaningful comments that explain the logic and steps taken in the code.
 (2 pts)

 ### **Documentation & Process**
-- [ ] README.md file with project documentation explaining the approach used and how to use the program (2 pts)
+- [yes ] README.md file with project documentation explaining the approach used and how to use the program (2 pts)
 - [yes ] Code must be well commented to enhance readability (2 pts)
 - [ ] Test cases with expected vs actual results (2 pts)
 - [ ] Screenshots of visual outputs for each test case (2 pts)
-- [ ] Discussion of reasonable recursion depth (for your program, what depth is too low, what is too high, and why?)
+- [yes ] Discussion of reasonable recursion depth (for your program, what depth is too low, what is too high, and why?)
 (2 pts)
-- [ ] Documentation of debugging and testing process in README.md (2 pts)
+- [ yes] Documentation of debugging and testing process in README.md (2 pts)
-- [ ] Source code is committed to repository on Github with **at least 3 meaningful commits on different days** (2 pts)
+- [yes ] Source code is committed to repository on Github with **at least 3 meaningful commits on different days** (2 pts)

 ### **Peer Review**
 - [yes ] Peer review completed with classmate.
 Feedback on code quality, approach, and any debugging techniques used are documented in README (2 pts)